Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 ## Frontend tasks

+* **WIP**  Add clear seach button and functionality to search box
+* Populate all weekdays (not only Monday) with GUI functionality
+  * Start out using hardcoded values
 * Fetch timesheets from BE and present them to user in FE app
+* Add calendar so workers can browse back in time to see submitted timesheets (and download PDF documents of the given week)
 * Add extra button for downloading PDF for given week to UI.
 This button can only be pressed when the given week has been submitted to backend
-* Add calendar so workers can browse back in time to see submitted timesheets (and download PDF documents of the given week)

 ## Backend tasks

-* Build API that serves all timesheets for a given worker
+* Build API that serves ~~all~~ the timesheet for a given worker for a given week
 * Build API and BE service that can provide a PDF for download of the week the worker has browsed to in the calendar

 ## Umbraco

-* Build model for a task
-* Build a holder model for tasks
-* Instantiate task holder and examle tasks

 ---